One-Shot Coding over General Noisy Networks: Introduction

 One limitation of the acyclic discrete network is that the nodes must be arranged in an acyclic manner, and each node only transmits once.
-Therefore, it is unable to model cyclic networks such as the two-way communication channel~\cite{shannon1961two} and noisy network coding~\cite{lim2011noisy}, and settings where the transmission occurs in an iterative manner such as the relay channel~\cite{elgamal2011network, van1971three, cover1979capacity} (where the relay chooses each output symbol based on its past received symbols).
-We argue that this is an inherent limitation of one-shot settings, and the acyclic discrete network already provides the ``best one-shot approximation'' of noisy network coding~\cite{lim2011noisy} and relay channels~\cite{elgamal2011network, van1971three, cover1979capacity} .
-Note that the primitive relay channel~\cite{el2011network, kim2007coding, mondelli2019new, el2021achievable, el2022strengthened} and the relay-with-unlimited-look-ahead~\cite{el2005relay, el2007relay} can be modeled as acyclic discrete networks, since the relay here does not need to transmit in an iterative manner.
+Therefore, it is unable to model cyclic networks such as the two-way communication channel~\cite{shannon1961two} and noisy network coding~\cite{lim2011noisy}, and settings where the transmission occurs in an iterative manner such as the relay channel~\cite{el2011network, van1971three, cover1979capacity} (where the relay chooses each output symbol based on its past received symbols).
+We argue that this is an inherent limitation of one-shot settings, and the acyclic discrete network already provides the ``best one-shot approximation'' of noisy network coding~\cite{lim2011noisy} and relay channels~\cite{el2011network, van1971three, cover1979capacity} .
+Note that the primitive relay channel~\cite{el2011network, kim2007coding, mondelli2019new, el2021achievable, el2022strengthened} and the relay-with-unlimited-look-ahead~\cite{el2005relay, el2007relay} can be modeled as acyclic discrete networks, since the relay in these settings does not need to transmit in an iterative manner.

 The paper is organized as follows.
-We present our proof technique, called the exponential process refinement lemma in Section~\ref{sec::EPRL}.
+We present our proof technique, called the exponential process refinement lemma, in Section~\ref{sec:expon}.
 We describe our general acyclic discrete network in Section~\ref{sec::net_model}, and prove our main theorem in Section~\ref{sec::main}.
-In Section~\ref{sec::relay}, we use a one-shot relay channel to illustrate our coding scheme in detail, and then we show our coding scheme provides one-shot bounds on various network information theory settings in Section~\ref{sec::NIT}.
+In Section~\ref{sec::relay}, we use a one-shot relay channel and related settings to elaborate our coding scheme in detail.
+We then discuss a novel one-shot cascade multiterminal source coding problem in Section~\ref{sec::cascade}.
+We also show our coding scheme provides one-shot bounds on various network information theory settings in Section~\ref{sec::NIT}.
+The proof of Theorem~\ref{thm::network_achievability} and Theorem~\ref{thm:det} can be found in the appendix.

 \fi

 \ifshortver